 This class is designed to give students a variety of legal writing experiences, all related to civil litigation.
 Students will draft a variety of documents, including discovery-related documents, pleadings, and motions.
 Students will complete multiple drafts of these documents, meet individually with the instructor to discuss the drafts, and engage in peer editing of their classmates' papers.
 Students will work with a single fact pattern throughout the semester, and will conduct extensive research as part of the course.
 In class, students will discuss litigation strategy, research skills and ethical and professional concerns.
 In addition, the class will also include in-class writing exercises designed to improve the students' writing skills.
 ENROLLMENT LIMIT: 14 students.
-NOTE: This class satisfies the upper-class professional skills requirement. ** A student who fails to attend the initial meeting of a seminar (designated by an (S) in the title), or to obtain permission to be absent from either the instructor or the Registrar, may be administratively dropped from the seminar.
+NOTES: This seminar satisfies the Upper-class Professional Skills requirement.
+This seminar does not satisfy the Upper-class Writing Requirement.
+GRADING NOTICE: This seminar does not offer the CR/NC/H option. ** A student who fails to attend the initial meeting of a seminar (designated by an (S) in the title), or to obtain permission to be absent from either the instructor or the Registrar, may be administratively dropped from the seminar.
 Students who are on a wait list for a seminar are required to attend the first seminar meeting to be considered for enrollment.